jlbradley1844/jlbradley1844.github.io/_drafts/ok-the-real-problem-with-men.md

 to note that for grown men and women, there is no such inequality, and in the professional world parity has been reached in all fields except those that have been traditionally hostile to women and still may have some barriers.
-Reeves seems to bear no hostility toward the women's rights movement, and indicated no desire to go back to the past; he also noted that men in the professional class cannot in any way be said to be disadvantage.
+Reeves seems to bear no hostility toward the women's rights movement, and indicated no desire to go back to the past.
+He also noted that men in the professional class cannot in any way be said to be disadvantage.
 The disadvantage is most pronounced in the lower reaches of the economic scale, where boys destined for the working class come out of their childhood unequipped to contribute at the same level as women, being unprepared for the more well-paying opportunities and trades and the caring professions that would allow them to make a living.

-He seems to have found a real problem, and one confirmed by the fact that the lack of men able to support themselves may be a unheralded reason for our nation's fertility problems.
+Reeves has identified a real problem, one confirmed by the fact that lack of men able to support themselves may be a unheralded reason for our nation's fertility problems.
-The points he brings up are so obvious that it's odd that they have never been discussed before.
-When one researches it and finds out that these problems _have_ been brought up in the past three decades, repeatedly, one wonders why they were ignored.
+Also, the points he brings up are so obvious that it's odd that they have never been discussed before.
+When one researches it and finds out that these problems _have_ been brought up in the past three decades, repeatedly, one wonders all the more why they are ignored.

-With this video being so informative, why did I say it was it a mistake to watch it?
+Given that this video was so informative, why did I say it was it a mistake to watch it?
-Because I watched that video in YouTube once, only once;
-and in the weeks following I got a load of troglodyte crap in my YouTube feed.
+Because I watched that video in YouTube once, only once, in the weeks following I got loads of troglodyte crap in my YouTube feed.
 Apparently, by watching this video, I signaled to YouTube that I am now interested in "men's right," and I now want to watch videos where "men's rights" cranks blame their problems